sailpoint-oss/developer.sailpoint.com/docs/tools/community-toolbox/index.md

 - **Base URL**: This is the API URL - it is 'https://{tenant}.{domain}.com', like 'https:acme.identitynow.com', for example.
 - **Tenant URL**: This is the tenant URL - it is often the same as the API URL.

-Once you have provided your tenant information, the Community Toolbox prompts you to log in to the your tenant the same way you would from the browser.
+Once you have provided your tenant information, the Community Toolbox prompts you to log in to your tenant the same way you would from the browser.
 You must provide a password and possibly some additional form of authentication.

 ## Community Toolbox home page features